mrusse/music-file-tagger/README.md

 Note: for mp3s I currently do not add the track number to the filename.
 This is because I mostly use mp3s on an iPod which adds the track number in it's UI when listing tracks.

+If the `-a` tag is provided you are able to manually supply album art when downloading art automatically fails.
+When this happens the progress bar description will change to say "COVER IMAGE NOT FOUND: artist - album" and the script will wait.
+You can then copy a `cover.jpg` file to the folder you supplied with `-d`.
+This file will be resized and embedded to the tracks on the album that failed the automatic download.
 # File Structure

 Files should begin in one level deep folders of albums.
 Ex: `C:\music\album1 , C:\music\album2, etc.`